AndrewBreyen/MacServer-Documentation/docs/troubleshooting/reboot.md

 3. Choose Manage -> Restart
 4. Select ‘Users lose unsaved changes’
 5. Click Restart
-6. After the Mac has restarted, ‘Current Status’ should change to ‘Available’
+6. After the Mac has restarted, ‘Current Status’ should change to ‘Available’.
+7. Verify that the Mac has all services back up and running -- they should all start automatically after a reboot

 ### SSH
 Use Terminal on a Mac, or “Termius” iOS app

 1. Connect to MacServer over ssh:
-    1. In a terminal: `ssh macmini@macserver.local`
+    1. In a terminal:
+        ```sh
+        ssh macmini@macserver.local
+        ```

         You may recieve a message similar to
         ```